New Club/Organization Process

 - No more than two executive board members for a newly proposed undergraduate organization may hold a U4 standing in order to ensure the longevity of the proposed organization.

 - Executive board members must be in appropriate conduct standing with the University.
 Sanctions of University Probation or higher, or a sanction restricting participation in clubs/organizations or from holding leadership positions disqualify students from serving in an executive board or leadership position.

 - Be matriculated and working toward a degree

-- A faculty or staff member that is willing to serve as the advisor
+- Confirmation of a faculty or staff member that is willing to serve as the advisor

 A constitution that follows the model constitution provided by the Department of Student

 Engagement and Activities, and is in line with state regulations.
 The model constitution

 can be found on SB Engaged in the documents section for the Department of Student

 Engagement and Activities page